 The objective of market orientation is sustainable profit growth.
-The market is made up of the customer, the competitor, and the value adding chain.
+The market is made up of the customer, the competitor, and the value-adding chain.
 You need to take all three into consideration in your analysis.

-Customer: Understand the values and drivers of the decision-making customer, as well as those customers whose values match your value proposition info@breakthroughgroup.com
+• Customer: Understand the values and drivers of the decision-making customer, as well as those customers whose values match your value proposition.